TN1ck/liqid-react-components/README.md

 "liqid-components": "https://github.com/LIQIDTechnology/liqid-react-components.git"
 ```

-* Just find the comopnent you want to add and include it like this:
+* Just find the component you want to add and include it like this:

 ```js
 const {